Bidgee Strawberries and Cream

 Overview

-Enjoy a great day out with family or friends, and pick your chemical-free strawberries straight from the farm located in Wagga Wagga's CBD.
-Open for tours, which includes an education on…
+Enjoy a great day out with family or friends, and pick your own strawberries straight from the farm located in Wagga Wagga's CBD.
+Offering tours, which include an education on growing strawberries hydroponically, the lifecycle of strawberries, when and how to pick the fruit, and an opportunity to taste their strawberry products.
+Open Seasonally, last week of October until Mother's Day in May.
+Bidgee Strawberries and Cream are a family-owned…

-Enjoy a great day out with family or friends, and pick your chemical-free strawberries straight from the farm located in Wagga Wagga's CBD.
+Enjoy a great day out with family or friends, and pick your own strawberries straight from the farm located in Wagga Wagga's CBD.

-Open for tours, which includes an education on hydroponics, growing strawberries, and when and how to pick them, and you will have an opportunity to pick your punnets of strawberries.
+Offering tours, which include an education on growing strawberries hydroponically, the lifecycle of strawberries, when and how to pick the fruit, and an opportunity to taste their strawberry products.

 Open Seasonally, last week of October until Mother's Day in May.